TechnicalMindset/Networking-Bootcamp-/README.md

 Learning Roadmap: Outlines the main topics and skills covered.
 Beginner Tips: Suggestions on tools, study techniques, and networking basics.
-Getting Started: Instructions on how to navigate the repository. projects/
+Getting Started: Instructions on how to navigate the repository.

+📁 projects

-This folder contains hands-on projects to reinforce your learning.
+🔹 This folder contains hands-on projects to reinforce your learning.
 Each project is in its own subfolder with a README for step-by-step instructions and objectives.
 Example Projects:
 01-basic-ip-addressing/: Learn IP addressing basics through interactive exercises.
 02-subnetting-basics/: Dive into subnetting and practice creating subnets.
-03-troubleshooting-tools/: Introduction to basic network troubleshooting tools like ping, traceroute, etc. resources/
+03-troubleshooting-tools/: Introduction to basic network troubleshooting tools like ping, traceroute, etc.

+📁 resources

-A collection of free learning resources to deepen your networking knowledge: books.md: Recommended networking books. online-courses.md: Links to beginner-friendly courses and tutorials. cheat-sheets/: Quick-reference sheets, such as basic-network-commands.md.
+🔹A collection of free learning resources to deepen your networking knowledge: books.md: Recommended networking books. online-courses.md: Links to beginner-friendly courses and tutorials. cheat-sheets/: Quick-reference sheets, such as basic-network-commands.md.